New PluralSight course: npm as a build tool

 What if that last part just was a dependency like normal to our application?
 Like this:

-The other week we put up a thick rope to use as a liana, al á Trazan, for our kids.
+The other week, we put up a thick rope to use as a liana, al á Tarzan, for our kids.
 Extremely simple; just a rope, and I made a big tangled knot at the end.
-You can see my kids use it on the picture to the left.
+You can see my kids using it in the picture to the left.
 They loved it.

-Then one day one of our neighbors, that often help us and stops by - nice people, came by.
-He looked that the rope, saw my kids struggling to climb it and said:
+Then one day, one of our neighbors, who often helps us and stops by - nice people, came by.
+He looked at the rope, saw my kids struggling to climb it, and said:

-This is a post on coaching, asking before helping and not improving things that works fine.
+This is a post on coaching, asking before helping, and not improving things that work fine.

 The Lars-principle